-Christopher Hawkes’ powerful debut novel is available for preorder at a special introductory price now.
+Christopher Hawkes’ powerful debut novel is available at a special introductory price now.
 Order now for immediate delivery.

 With his debut novel, Christopher Hawkes follows two brothers into a precarious adulthood that is charged with wreckage, risk and volatility.
 This is a masterful tale of damage and the search for redemption.

 “The Miscreants is superb: a disturbing and immensely satisfying tale of human frailty.
 We need novels like this.”